 We are here to help you through the toughest times you are likely to experience as a pet owner.
-Our state-of-the-art facility is open from 6pm to 8am from Monday through Friday, and 24-hours on Saturdays, Sundays, and holidays.
+Our state-of-the-art facility is open from 6pm to 8am from Tuesday through Thursday, and 24-hours on Monday, Fridays, Saturdays, Sundays, and holidays.
 We are fully equipped to diagnose and treat any veterinary emergency.
 We primarily see cats and dogs.

-Is your pet experiencing a day-time emergency?
+Is your pet experiencing a day-time emergency on Tuesday, Wednesday or Thursday while we are closed?
 We refer our clients to VETSS in Charlottesville to ensure they’re in good hands when we’re not available.

 We are Veterinary a Team That Values Our Community

 As members of the Shenandoah Valley community, we pride ourselves on being active members of our local community.
 Below are some of our recent activities in the area.
 Check us out on Facebook to get the latest updates and our upcoming fun!